Brownian motion: Smoluchowski model

 where μ is the viscosity coefficient, and a is the radius of the particle.

-Associating the kinetic energy $mu^2/2$ with the thermal energy RT/N, the expression for the mean squared displacement is 64/27 times that found by Einstein.
+Associating the kinetic energy $mu^2/2$ with the thermal energy $RT/N$, the expression for the mean squared displacement is 64/27 times that found by Einstein.
+This discrepancy arises from differing theoretical approaches: Einstein assumed Stokes drag applied directly to the macroscopic drift velocity, while Smoluchowski performed a more detailed kinematic collision analysis but introduced a slight calculation variance when averaging over the Maxwellian velocity distribution.
 The fraction 27/64 was commented on by Arnold Sommerfeld in his necrology on Smoluchowski: "The numerical coefficient of Einstein, which differs from Smoluchowski by 27/64 can only be put in doubt."

-Smoluchowski attempts to answer the question of why a Brownian particle should be displaced by bombardments of smaller particles when the probabilities for striking it in the forward and rear directions are equal.
+Smoluchowski attempts to answer the question of why a Brownian particle should be displaced by bombardments of smaller particles when the probabilities for striking it in the forward and rear directions are exactly equal.
+To address this paradox, he relies on the inevitability of statistical fluctuations: